michalcisek/return-of-the-blog/content/posts/thunder_dash/index.md

 # An easy, but expensive way

-Obviously, the easiest idea would be to access some API that return data about recent lightnings with geolocation and use such response to get the closest distance to your location.
+Obviously, the easiest idea would be to access some API that returns data about recent lightnings with geolocation and use such response to get the closest distance to your location.
 And then display this information on some kind of dashboard.

 Such services do exist but are not free (actually they are damn expensive, but I imagine having accurate weather data might be desirable for many industries).
-Anyway, to get the glimpse of the data, I used free trial of Meteomatics API, that grants access to such data.
-You simply define the parameters of the query: bounding box that you want to search lightnings within and time period.
+Anyway, to get a glimpse of the data, I used free trial of Meteomatics API, that grants access to such data.
+You simply define the parameters of the query: bounding box within which you want to search for lightning strikes and time period.
 As the result you get something like this:

 ```json
 [{"stroke_time:sql":"2024-09-01T17:45:20Z","stroke_lat:d":"38.845","stroke_lon:d":"-80.8603","stroke_current:kA":"-18.2","lightning_type":"2"},
 {"stroke_time:sql":"2024-09-01T17:45:33Z","stroke_lat:d":"35.7407","stroke_lon:d":"-86.8738","stroke_current:kA":"21.7","lightning_type":"2"}]}]
 ```

-From this point it’s piece of cake to get what I wanted.
+From this point it’s a piece of cake to get what I wanted.

 # A hard, but fun way

 But, for such pet project I don’t want to pay a shitload of money for data.
 So what are the alternatives?
 Well, I think a lot of people know blitzortung.org website.
 They display lightning map in real time.

-They also provide access to API, but unfortunately it's only available for members of their communit, i.e. people who are part of lightning detectors network.
-To be such member, you need to posess specific hardware, which is currently unavailable to buy (at least that was some time ago when I requested access to such hardware).
+They also provide access to API, but unfortunately it's only available for members of their community, i.e. people who are part of lightning detectors network.
+To be such member, you need to possess specific hardware, which is currently unavailable to buy (at least that was some time ago when I requested access to such hardware).

 > [!TIP]- More for curious reader
 > If you are familiar with web scraping, you could easily find out how the website retrieves the data in real time about recent lightnings.
 They use WebSocket communication protocol, and it outputs data like this: